 Pacifiers promote sucking but not really swallowing.
 So you don’t want to do away with his pacifier-use altogether– just use it when it’s absolutely necessary to calm him down or to help him fall asleep.

 This is a popular technique to engage children with oral sensations, in the hope that they will learn to swallow their spit sooner.

 Tip: start slowly by touching it to the child’s lips and cheeks when it’s turned off; then move to the tongue, gums and teeth; then turn it on, etc…

 4. Move from a sippy cup to a straw cup as fast as you can.

 Each step to a different cup further promotes different muscles used in the mouth.
 Most children who use straws often solve their drooling issue when this skill is mastered, so the sooner you get to it, the better.

-Tip: normally, we say to wait until your baby’s first birthday to switch to a sippy cup, but even if you do it earlier for the sake of helping control the drool… put those bottles AWAY and make the switch “cold turkey” and don’t go back– it should only take a weekend to get your baby used to the idea that his bottle days are over.
+Tip: normally, we say to wait until your baby’s first birthday to switch to a sippy cup, but even if you do it earlier for the sake of helping control the drool… put those bottles AWAY, make the switch “cold turkey,” and don’t go back– it should only take a weekend to get your baby used to the idea that his bottle days are over.

 If your gut tells you that there may be a speech issue, you should contact a speech therapist to perform an assessment — after all, it’s always better to check and be wrong, than to let something go undiagnosed.
 But also know that it’s very normal for your baby to drool a LOT during his first year (and second year too!), so try not to worry about it too much.
 And of course, there’s always a silver lining, right?
 Here’s this one’s: your baby’s drool coats toys and other objects with disease-preventing proteins.
 Yay.